 You can often learn plenty about a salmon river when you're not fishing it than you can do with a rod in your hand.
 On a personal basis I always used to love walking up a salmon beat at dusk observing the river and all its wildlife.

 Watching The Salmon Pool

-When you're salmon fishing don't just rush onto a pool as a 15 minute observation especially if you're new to the beat could easily give you the 'heads up' as to exaclty where salmon are holding should one pops its head or tail up.
+When you're salmon fishing don't just rush onto a pool as a 10 or 15 minute observation especially if you're new to the beat could easily give you the 'heads up' as to exactly where salmon are holding should one pops its head or tail up.
 Even if a fish doesn't show a little bit of prior pool observation from a salmon holding perspective will soon tell you where the likely taking areas will be.
-Sometimes salmon will surprize you on how close they are holding in a pool before a too deep wading fisher pushes them out to the opposite side of the river and effectively ruins their chance of an easy fish.
+Sometimes salmon will surprise you on how close to the riverbank they are holding before a deep wading fisher pushes them out or to the opposite side of the river and effectively ruins their chance of an easy fish.

 Try Different Areas Of a Salmon Pool

 Once salmon fishers fish robotically through a salmon pool a few times without thinking about their approach or wade depth look to other areas of the pool as this type of rod pressure will either have switched these fish off or moved them about to different temp holding areas of the pool.
 The best thing is to try a completely different approach even if it means getting over to the far bank and even if it's a more difficult bank to fish.
 Going deeper with a bigger or smaller fly to what these spooked salmon have been seeing so far that day will also stand you a better chance of a rattle!